ScottJams/scottjams.github.io/index.markdown

 The `DialogueManager` takes a `DialogueBlock` and plays each `DialogueLine` sequentially, using an asynchronous `IEnumerator`.
 The `DialogueManager` will wait an appropriate length of time between displaying each `DialogueLine`, either waiting for the supplied `AudioClip` to finish playing or by varying the delay based upon the length of the text.
 If a new `DialogueBlock` is passed into the `DialogueManager` whilst one is currently in the process of being displayed, it will be queued up to be played after the current one finishes.

 Considering *Fallen* was a two-week game jam project, the scope of the system was fairly limited.
-If I were to extend it's functionality, I would move the dialogue into dedicated files which can be loaded in at runtime.
-This would be much more maintainable and would make it much easier to implement features such as displaying alternative languages on the fly.
+If I were to extend its functionality, I would move the dialogue into dedicated files which can be loaded in at runtime.
+This would be much more maintainable and would make it much easier to implement features such as displaying alternative languages.
 Another easy change would be to add various font options for displaying the dialogue and closed captions, such as [the OpenDyslexic font.](https://opendyslexic.org/)
 &nbsp;

 In *Project Whimsy*, I utilised the [Ink narrative scripting language by Inkle](https://www.inklestudios.com/ink/) to display contextual dialogue options and responses.